 The Court, however, distinguished a transfer of a business as a going concern from a pure outsourcing agreement, i.e. if the outsourcing institution from the outset did not provide the service, the service cannot be said to ever have been part of the institution’s business and can therefore not be transferred from it as a going concern for the purposes of section 197 of the LRA.
 In other words, section 197 of the LRA is applicable to the transfer of a business as a going concern, irrespective of the “generation”, but not to a pure outsourcing agreement.

-No information displayed on our Web Site should be construed as legal advice from any lawyer of this firm.
-Professional advice should therefore be sought before any action is taken based on the information provided herein, and consent must be obtained from ENSafrica before the information provided herein is reproduced in any way.
-ENSafrica disclaims any responsibility for positions taken without due consultation and/or information reproduced without due consent, and no person shall have any claim of any nature whatsoever arising out of, or in connection with, the contents of this web site against ENSafrica and/or any of its personnel.
+No information provided herein may in any way be construed as legal advice from ENSafrica and/or any of its personnel.
+Professional advice must be sought from ENSafrica before any action is taken based on the information provided herein, and consent must be obtained from ENSafrica before the information provided herein is reproduced in any way.
+ENSafrica disclaims any responsibility for positions taken without due consultation and/or information reproduced without due consent, and no person shall have any claim of any nature whatsoever arising out of, or in connection with, the information provided herein against ENSafrica and/or any of its personnel.
 Any values, such as currency (and their indicators), and/or dates provided herein are indicative and for information purposes only, and ENSafrica does not warrant the correctness, completeness or accuracy of the information provided herein in any way.